Tuborg Logo

 Tuborg Logo 1995

 The logo is divided into two zones: graphic and text.
 The first part is an image of the imperial crown.
-The attribute of monarchic power is colored in gold and studded with precious stones of round, rhombic and rectangular cuts.
-On the crossbars are drawn large white pearls.
-The cloth side is dyed red, and a figure cross crowns the whole with four-fingered rounded ends.
-The bottom of the crown is black, as are the dividing lines.
+The attribute of monarchic power is colored gold and studded with precious stones cut in round, rhombic, and rectangular shapes.
+Large white pearls are drawn on the crossbars.
+The cloth side is dyed red, and a figure cross crowns the whole with four-fingered, rounded ends.
+The bottom of the crown and the dividing lines are black.

 Below is the name of the brand Tuborg, made in a grotesque style and painted gray.
 At the same time, a shadow falls from each letter.
 This inscription is the largest on the label, so it immediately attracts the attention of beer lovers.
-Now it is not used on all brands of beer.
+It is not used on all beer brands now.

 2008 – today